Evolution of Preferences in Multiple Populations: Introduction

 \section{Introduction}

-Evolution of preferences can be studied by the \emph{indirect evolutionary approach}, which is often used to explain how behavior appears inconsistent with material self-interest, such as altruism, vengeance, punishment, fairness, and reciprocity, may be evolutionarily stable. \footnote{See, for example, \citet{wGut-mYaa:erbssg}, \citet{wGut:eaecbri}, \citet{hBes-wGut:iaes}, \citet{sHuc-jOec:ieaefa}, \citet{eOst:caesn}, and \citet{rSet-eSom:per}.} In this setting, players choose strategies to maximize their subjective preferences instead of playing pre-programmed strategies, but they receive the actual fitnesses defined by material payoff functions which may be distinct from their preferences.
-Eventually, evolutionary selection is driven by differences in fitness values.
-We can think that evolutionary processes shape behavior through its effects on players' preferences.
+Evolution of preferences can be studied through the \emph{indirect evolutionary approach}, which is often used to explain how behavior appears inconsistent with material self-interest, such as altruism, vengeance, punishment, fairness, and reciprocity.\footnote{ See, for example, \citet{wGut-mYaa:erbssg}, \citet{wGut:eaecbri}, \citet{hBes-wGut:iaes}, \citet{sHuc-jOec:ieaefa}, \citet{eOst:caesn}, and \citet{rSet-eSom:per}.} In this setting, players choose strategies to maximize their own subjective preferences instead of playing pre-programmed strategies, but their actual fitnesses are determined by material payoff functions which may be distinct from their preferences.
+Eventually, evolutionary selection is driven by differences in average fitness values.

-In the indirect evolutionary approach literature, almost every concept of static stability is built on symmetric two-player games played by a single population of players without identifying their positions. \footnote{Although \citet[p.~61]{svW:eneup} gives a definition of stability for two-population models, he only shows some illustrative examples rather than a general study.} However, it is a common phenomenon that players know exactly what their roles are in strategic interactions.
-For example, they may be males and females, buyers and sellers, employers and employees, or parents and their children.
-The standard procedure for treating such asymmetric interactions is to embed them in a larger symmetric game in which each player is randomly assigned to one of the roles; see \citet{iAlg-jWei:hmpeiiam} and \citet{yHel-eMoh:cdp}. \footnote{It is essentially due to \citet{rSel:nessaac}.} In this paper, we adopt another approach: players are drawn from distinct populations; they may have different action sets and different material payoff functions; each player knows his position and has personal preferences over potential outcomes.
+In the indirect evolutionary approach literature, almost every concept of static stability is built on symmetric two-player games played by a single population of players without identifying their player positions.
+However, on many occasions, players' roles are fixed and their interactions are asymmetric.
+For example, they may be males and females, buyers and sellers, employers and employees, or parents and their children.\footnote{ An example, the Battle of the Sexes, put forward by \citet{rDaw:sg} is described in Example~\ref{exam:20171114}.} If individuals always have different roles, then, following the method described by \citet{rSel:nessaac}, asymmetric interactions can be analyzed by embedding them in a larger symmetric game in which each player is randomly assigned one of the roles, and then chooses his strategy according to the assigned role; see \citet{iAlg-jWei:hmpeiiam} and \citet{yHel-eMoh:cdp}.
+In this paper, we adopt another approach based on multi-population matching settings: players are drawn from distinct populations; they may have different action sets and different material payoff functions; each player knows his player position and has personal preferences over potential outcomes.\footnote{ Although \citet[p.~61]{svW:eneup} gives a similar definition for two-population models, he only shows some illustrative examples rather than a general study.}